-The Lovino Project: Contemporary portraits
+The Lovino Project: Museum examples

 A compilation of portraits that match Lovino’s time and costume, giving us a better idea of the swords that could be associated.